-How to cook asparagus:
+How to cook it?

-How to cook green asparagus:
+How to cook green asparagus?

-Bring a large pot of salted water to a boil, add a teaspoon butter and the prepared green stalks.
+- Bring a large pot of salted water to a boil, add a teaspoon butter, and the prepared green stalks.

-How to cook white asparagus:
+How to cook white asparagus?

-White asparagus needs to be peeled before cooking.
+- This sort needs to be peeled before cooking.
 Use a vegetable peeler for that purpose.